 1. Online learning is about technology.

 Technology makes online learning possible, but that is not the focus.
 Online learning is about people.
-The reason online learning exists is to make learning accessible to everyone, especially those who want or need to learn something new but also have other important responsibilities to balance.
+The reason online learning exists is to make learning accessible to everyone.
+This is true especially for those who want to learn something new, but also have other important responsibilities to balance.

 An exciting aspect of online learning is that this format of teaching and learning offers a way to honor the many callings in a person’s life while promoting increased access and opportunity to high-quality college degrees.

 What makes Concordia different in online learning?

 2. Online learning is all online.

 Yes, a lot of learning opens online in online courses, but well-designed online courses also invite students to engage with the world around them.
 This comes through talking about what they are learning with family, friends, and colleagues.
 It also happens through creative assignments that might require students to do interviews, make observations at a business or in the natural world, participate in service-learning, or join dozens of other possible activities in the physical world.

 3. Students don’t learn as much online as they do in person.

 Now that online learning has been around for over 20 years, we have a body of research to help us address this myth.
 Look at resources like No Significant Difference, and you will find countless studies showing that there is frequently no significant difference between how much students learn from one delivery system to another.
 What matters is the quality of the course design, the commitment of the learner, and the mentoring of the teacher.
 When those are present, learning happens whether it is face-to-face or online.

 We hear comments about online learning versus face-to-face learning, and we often treat online learning as if all online learning experiences are equal.
 We know that isn’t true for face-to-face courses, and it certainly is also not true of online courses.
 There are hundreds, even thousands, of ways to design and teach online courses.